gran4/gran4/README.md

 ## Grant Hur | Python Developer | AI Enthusiast

 Hi there! 👋 I'm Grant Hur, a Python developer with a passion for AI and seeking internship opportunities(for next summer).
-I'm currently working on an innovative stock bot called [AI-InvestiBot](https://github.com/gran4/Stock-Bot-Predicter-AI) to predict stock movements, autonomously buy and sell stock, manage risk, and optimize your stock portfolio.
+I'm currently working on an innovative stock bot called [AI-InvestiBot](https://github.com/gran4/Stock-Bot-Predicter-AI) to predict stock movements, automatically trade stock, manage risk, and optimize your stock portfolio.

 ### 🤝 Seeking exciting summer internship opportunities in the Silicon Valley area
 <br>